bobbui/smart-redis/README.md

 1. If it becomes master: there will be a master key stored in redis pointing to this instance. cache will be built and refreshed from this instance
     - If this instance is terminated (by exit, SIGINT, or SIGTERM signal), it will release it master key.
 2. If it couldn't become master:
-    - it will go to sleep and periodically check for master aliveness:
+    - it will go to sleep and periodically check for master aliveness (if enabled):
         - If master is alive, go to sleep
         - If master is not alive, try to become master.
     - it also listen to master key deletion event.
 If master key got deleted, all non-master instances will try to become master.